BroodLK/aa_bb/README.md

 Okay, but now you want it to actually do the things, go to `Periodic Tasks` and **Run** `BB run regular updates`

-Once the task has run for the first time, it will post in the discord webhook when it has completed (about an hour) and will inform you to go back and enabled the tasks, you must enablkke `BB run regular updates` but the other tasks are based on your needs.
+Once the task has run for the first time, it will post in the discord webhook when it has completed (about an hour) and will inform you to go back and enable the tasks, you must enable `BB run regular updates` but the other tasks are based on your needs.

 # Features

-> [!WARNING]
-> **_Reddit Support_**:\
-> Reddit functionality requires paid API access.
-Because of this requirement, Reddit posting and monitoring features have not been tested.\
-> As such, a list of what it does do will not be included in this readme for now.

 ## Dashboard
 ![Screenshot of Dashboard](https://i.imgur.com/ZmsVjgK.gif)